fgalan/tim-transforms/trunk/TIMTransformsATL/README.txt

 Running the test
 ----------------

-Double click in the build.xml, choose "Run As -> Ant Build".
+Right click in the build.xml, choose "Run As -> Ant Build".
 After a while, the process ends.

-(By default all the transformations are execute, but you can edit the target in build.xml to produce just one).
+(By default all the transformations are executed, but you can edit the target in build.xml to produce just one).

-If the scenarios have been transformed and all is ok you will get at the end ten files in /tmp:
+If the scenarios have been transformed and all is ok you will get at the end ten files in /tmp/xml:

 * adnet-basic.xml
 * adnet-nsfnet.xml